jeffreyulbrandt/Kinetic-Monte-Carlo/README.md

 - All .py and python extenstion files (.so on Linux/Mac) must be in the same directory as the Input Script file to run the simulation.

 - ## How to install (Windows with Anaconda)
-- Download all files from github to a local directory (name the directory KMC_v3.4.1)
+- Download all files from github to a local directory
+  -  name the directory KMC_v3.4.1
-- Open Anaconda Prompt and cd to the directory (example: cd\Documents\KMC_v3.4.1)
+- Open Anaconda Prompt and cd to the directory
+  - should say (base) next to directory
+  - example: cd\Documents\KMC_v3.4.1
 - Type: python setup.py build_ext --inplace
 - Once python extension files are generated, you can move the .pyx, .pxd, .cpp, Chrome Documents, and the setup.py files to a seperate folder (i.e. src) to reduce clutter
 - All .py, .ipynb, and python extenstion files (.pyd) must be in the same directory as the Input Script file to run the simulation.